• Address: PO BOX 334, 32 LAFAYETTE AVE., LEWIS RUN, PA 16738

 2. Low Average Time on Page & Session Duration

 Similarly to bounce rate, these metrics shed light on what’s happening behind the scenes.
-You may find that visitors make it to a page and leave immediately, while some may stay for a few minutes before exiting.
+Visitors may make it to a page and leave immediately, while some may stay for a few minutes before exiting.
 The average time on an individual page could be used to determine if the design and content are:

 • Helpful (not overly sales-y)